NeoFlavonoid/ShorContinuedFractionRenderer/README.md

-# Continued Fraction Renderer
+# Continued Fraction Renderer for Shor's Algorithm

-A Python tool for computing and visualizing continued fraction expansions of rational numbers, including their convergents and step-by-step calculations.
+A specialized Python tool for analyzing the period-finding component of Shor's algorithm using continued fraction expansion.
+This tool helps find the period r from quantum measurement outcomes by analyzing probability peaks.

+## Purpose

+In Shor's algorithm, after quantum measurement, we need to:
+ - Find peaks in the probability distribution
+ - Convert these peaks (matching indices) into rational approximations to find the period r
+ - Use continued fractions to find the best approximation with small denominators

 ## Installation